miselin/haven/docs/language.md

 let result = unbox val; // 6
 ```

-Note that `val` does not need to be mutable in this case.
-The box itself is a mutable cell, and `val` is not
+Note that `val` does not need to be mutable in this case. `let mut` permits reassignment of `val` but does not
-reassigned when using the `:=` operator.
+control the mutability of the stored value.
+In the example above, `:=` would be very similar to `*val = 6` in C.

 ## Declarations